Symits54321/Inventory-Management-System/README.md

 Hi welcome to Inventory Management System
 This file contains two folder server and client.
-Server folder contains Node.js server files for backend communication through API while Client/inventory contains a react app which will be using this API for CRUD operation.
-So for correct operation you need to open two terminal one is server and anothe client/inventory
+Server folder contains Node.js server files whict acts as backend and can be communicated through API while Client/inventory folder contains a react app which acts as frontend and sends API request  for CRUD operation and displays beautifully.
+So for correct operation you need to open two terminal one is server and anothe client/inventory and run corresponding funstions to start them.
+The instructions  are given below

 DOCS :

 (a)Server :-

+         // First Install
+         .......\server> npm install

          // to start the server
            .........\server> npm start